sswmjoy/note-software-engineer/README.md

 #### 4.Note of Book
 ##### Clean Code
 There are two parts to learning craftsmanship: KNOWLEDGE and WORK.
+The only way to make the deadline - the only way to go fast - is to keep the code as clean as possible at all time.
+**Meaningful Name**
+ - Use Intension-revealing Names
+ - Avoid Disinformation
+ - Make Meaningful Distinction
+ - Use Pronounceable Names
+ - Use Searchable Names
+ -

 #### 5.DevOps
 ##### CI/CD